sofwerx/swx-devops/README.md

 This file is under .git management, and is entirely safe as the contents of the file are encrypted.
 This is far easier than dealing with a shared s3 bucket or other shared repository.

+## Sourcing `shell.bash`

+Before running trousseau or any other tools against a project environment, you will need to obtain a shell using `shell.bash` first:

+    icbmbp:swx-devops ianblenke$ . shell.bash

+Instead of using the dot (.) command, you can also use the `source` command.
+Both accomplish the same thing:

+    icbmbp:swx-devops ianblenke$ source shell.bash

+After doing this, you will get a prompt that tells you the `AWS_PROFILE` and `SWX_ENVIRONMENT`, like so:

+    [sofwerx:] icbvtcmbp:swx-devops ianblenke$

+Note that there is no selected `SWX_ENVIRONMENT` yet.
+To select `swx-dev`, you would use this function:

+    switch_environment swx-dev

+If you are switching between environments, it will ensure that any variables defined in the previous environment are unset before setting the new environment's variables to be used.

 ## Using trousseau

 After your gpg/ PR is merged, you need to get someone else who is already a trusted trousseau recipient to add your public key to their keychain and then run `trousseau add-recipient` for your email address: